 |On the road in my 20s I always traveled with a|

-Today, I viewed a trailer about makeovers for homeless people.
+Today, I viewed an article about the rise of homelessness around our country during a pandemic.
 It brought me back to the past when I was a journalist hired by a publication to go out into the field and interview homeless pets and their people on the streets of San Francisco.
 The men and women I met left a "paw print" on my spirit and heart for years to come.
 After all, back in the Seventies, I was a hippie hitchhiker--but in reality a homeless girl with her dog-- roaming across America and Canada.
 And this topic is timeless around the globe.

 On the Streets